Julian9B/student_projects/cpp/sortingTests/description.md

 ![Result in console](../../images/TestResult.PNG)

 ## Conclusion
-From the test we can clearly assume that Quicksort is a lot faster than Bubblesort.
+From the test we can clearly conclude that Quicksort is a lot faster than Bubblesort.

 ## Authors
 [Julian9B](https://github.com/Julian9B)